zenhob/modelfactory/README.txt

  ModelFactory[User].create.name  # => 'Factory User'

-Defaults can be overriden on instance creation.
+Defaults can be overridden on instance creation.
 By not specifying unimportant values, the intention of your tests becomes clearer:

  def test_welcome